Colloquium: Spin-orbit effects in superconducting hybrid structures: Recent developments

-This model showed that even a small $P$ and $\lambda$ resulted in a remarkable increase in the zero-bias conductance, due to spin-flip Andreev reflection~\cite{Vezin2020}.
-For a moderate value of $P=40\%$ the MAAR is $10$ times greater than the TAMR in the normal state while for spin polarizations approaching that of a half metal $(P\gtrsim80\%)$, MAAR could be even $100$ times more than TAMR.
-In the fully half-metallic limit, the MAAR depends universally on spin-orbit fields only~\cite{Hogl2015}.
+Even a small $P$ and $\lambda$ yield a remarkable increase in the zero-bias conductance, due to spin-flip Andreev reflection~\cite{Vezin2020}.
+For $P=40\%$ the MAAR is already $10$ times greater than the normal-state TAMR.
+In the half-metallic limit, the MAAR depends universally on spin-orbit fields only~\cite{Hogl2015}.

-Experimentally, the existence of a large out-of-plane MAAR has been recently demonstrated in all-epitaxial Fe/MgO/V junctions~\cite{Martinez:2020}.
-By defining an angle $\theta$, measured between {\bf M} and the interface normal of the junction, both an out-of-plane TAMR and MAAR can be expressed from the magnetoanisotropy of the conductance, $G$,
+The existence of a large OOP MAAR has been demonstrated in all-epitaxial Fe/MgO/V junctions~\cite{Martinez:2020}.
+By defining an angle $\theta$, measured between {\bf M} and the interface normal, both an OOP TAMR and MAAR can be expressed from the magnetoanisotropy of the conductance, $G$

-In the same Fe/MgO/V junction, the conductance anisotropy and TAMR can be measured by rotating {\bf M}, either by raising the temperature above the superconducting transition of V or applying the bias, to exceed $\Delta$ for V, as shown in Fig.~\ref{fig:MAAR_MgO}(a).
+In the same Fe/MgO/V junction, the conductance anisotropy and TAMR can be measured by rotating {\bf M}, either by raising the temperature above $T_c$ or by applying the bias, to exceed $\Delta$ for V, as shown in Fig.~\ref{fig:MAAR_MgO}(a).
 While with a modest SOC in Fe/MgO/V junction there is only a negligible TAMR of $\sim 0.01\%$ at applied field $|H|=1~$kOe, at the same temperature of $T=0.3$~K, a measured zero-bias conductance anisotropy in Figs.~\ref{fig:MAAR_MgO}(b)-(d) reveals that MAAR is enhanced by several orders of magnitude.
 By carefully designing the magnetic anisotropies, two remanent states with perpendicular {\bf M} in Fe/MgO/V junctions~\cite{Martinez:2020} were obtained.
-The observed giant increase of MAAR$\sim17\%$ at $H=0$ thus excludes any role of an applied magnetic field in enhanced MAAR.
+The observed giant increase of MAAR$\sim17\%$ at $H=0$ thus excludes that and enhanced MAAR is due to an applied magnetic field.

-A closer analysis of the MAAR reveals that its large amplitude can be connected to the the proximity-induced equal-spin-triplet superconductivity~\cite{Vezin2020}.
-The conductance from the spin-flip Andreev reflection dominates the same triangular region, shown in Fig.~\ref{fig:MAAR_Triplet}(a) to have an enhanced MAAR~\cite{Vezin2020}.
-The nonmonotonic behavior of the spin-flip Andreev reflection can be understood from the effective barrier strength~\cite{Vezin2020},